SharonOiti/Sharon-Oiti-IT-Support-Portfolio/README.md

     | 6   | Green        |
     | 7   | White/Brown  |
     | 8   | Brown        |
   - **Crossover Cable:** T568A on one end, T568B on the other
   -  🔧 Use of multimeter and SATA/IDE converters for diagnostics

 ---

+### 💽 Operating System Installation (Windows & Linux)
+- 💿 Installed **Windows 10** and **Ubuntu** on separate machines
+- 🛠️ Created bootable USB drives with Rufus
+- 🔑 Configured BIOS/UEFI settings and boot priorities
+- 📂 Partitioned drives, installed drivers, and enabled system updates
+- 🔄 Tested dual-boot environment

+---